developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 **Check ISBT Table -** The ISBT specification includes a table that lists several types of ISBT barcodes that are commonly used in pairs.
 If ISBT128 Concat Mode is set, enable "Check ISBT Table" to concatenate only those pairs found in this table.
 Other types of ISBT codes are not concatenated.

 **Security Level -** The scanner offers four levels of decode security for Code 128 barcodes.
-There is an inverse relationship between scanner aggressiveness and security; increasing levels of security lead to decreasing levels of barcode read accuracy.
-Zebra therefore recommends choosing carefully the level of security necessary for any given application:
+As the quality of barcodes decreases, implementing an increased level of security will compensate and help improve decoding success.
+There is an inverse relationship between scanner aggressiveness and security.
+Zebra recommends choosing carefully the level of security necessary for any given application:

 * **Security Level 0 -** This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most "in-spec" barcodes.